-It may be possible with further qualifications and training to move away from direct patient care into teaching the next generation of dental hygiene or dental hygiene and therapy students.
-Alternatively, you could combine both roles by working for a university dental hospital.
+It may be possible with further qualifications and training to move away from direct patient care into teaching the next generation of dental hygiene or dental therapy students.
 Roles in research are also available.

-You could also move into a related area like orthodontic therapy, public health or work as a health promotion specialist.
+You could also move into a related area like orthodontic therapy, public health or work as a health improvement practitioner.